dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

     char destaddr[64];

     // use getCCopret instead of former usage of IsPayToCryptoCondition() function
-    // retrieve the application data from cc vout script-pubkey and return it in the `ccopret` reference variable: if ( getCCopret(tx.vout[v].scriptPubKey, ccopret) )
+    // retrieve the application data from cc vout script pubkey and return it in the `ccopret` reference variable: if ( getCCopret(tx.vout[v].scriptPubKey, ccopret) )
     {
         if ( Getscriptaddress(destaddr, tx.vout[v].scriptPubKey) && (cmpaddr[0] == 0 || strcmp(destaddr, cmpaddr) == 0) )